es-ude/ElasticNodeMiddleware/README.md

 → elasticnode_configureFPGA_getLoadedConfiguration

 We split these application functions into two interfaces.
-Unfortunately, this is necessary to avoid cycle dependencies between the Elastic Node middleware library and the reconfiguration multiboot avr library.
+Unfortunately, this is necessary to avoid cycle dependencies between the elastic node middleware library and the reconfiguration multiboot avr library.

 ### Flash